DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/filtering.md

 If your data service supports filtering operations, you can handle the DataGrid filtering state changes in order to request data from the server with the corresponding filters applied.

-In the case of remote filtering, don't use the `LocalFiltering` plugin.
-You need to handle the `filtersChange` event of the `FilteringState` plugin in order to recieve updates on filter changes.
-They happen once an end-user modifies text within the Filter Row editors or other filtering controls.
+In  case of remote filtering, you don't need to use the `LocalFiltering` plugin.
+Handle the `FilteringState` plugin's `filtersChange` event to recieve filter changes' updates.
+Filter changes are updated once an end-user modifies text within the Filter Row editors or other filtering controls.
 Once the filtered data is recieved from the server, pass it to the `DataGrid` component's `rows` property.

 ## Using Filtering with Other Data Processing Plugins